 How will I install this window?

-The Mercedes-Benz Metris Van Windows utilize the factory metal stamping, on the interior of the van you will notice an area where the inner metal ends.
+The Mercedes-Benz Metris Van Windows utilize factory metal stamping; on the interior of the van, you will notice an area where the inner metal ends.
 Here is a photo to clarify.
-You will cut right along with that edge all the way around your van may have multiple uprights you will cut those out straight with your opening.
+You will cut right along with that edge all the way around.
+Your van may have multiple uprights.
+You will cut those out straight with your opening.

 REPLACING AN EXISTING OEM WINDOW: